hudson-and-thames/arbitragelab/docs/source/index.rst

 +++++++++++
 |

-Learn in the way that most suitable for you as more and more documentation pages are now supplemented with both video lectures and presentation slides on the topic.
+Learn in the way that is most suitable for you as more and more documentation pages are now supplemented with both video lectures and presentation slides on the topic.